alexwlchan/alexwlchan.net/src/plumbers-guide-to-git/3-context-from-commits.md

   - Part of <a href="/plumbers-guide-to-git/">A Plumber&rsquo;s Guide to Git</a>
 ---

+If you've got this far, you should have finished [part 1][part 1] and [part 2] -- if not, revise those first.

-In part 2, we saw how to use trees to take a snapshot of an entire repository -- but we don't know why particular trees are significant.
+In the first two parts, we saw how to use trees to take a snapshot of an entire repository -- but we don't know why particular trees are significant.
+Why was this an interesting snapshot of the repo?
 We want to add context to our trees -- enter *commits*.

+[part 1]: /plumbers-guide-to-git/1-the-git-object-store/
+[part 2]: /plumbers-guide-to-git/2-blobs-and-trees/

 <div class="post__separator" aria-hidden="true">&#9675; &#8594;&#9675; &#8594;&#9675;</div>